Time And Attendance For New Business Owners: 3 Easy Steps

 - Affordable for small businesses

-This device requires a physical attribute such as a fingerprint, palm, or iris.
+This device requires a physical attribute such as a finger, palm, or iris scan.

 Biometric clocks are the most technologically-advanced time and the price tag reflects this.
 They offer considerable advantages, though.

 - Ideal for workplaces that need high-level security